thaumazo/StorytellerAlly/README.md

 # LearningAllyPrompt
 Learning Ally Prompt for self-directed learning / heutagogy.

+**Quick Start**
+Copy / Paste LearningAllyPrompt into any chat-based-LLM with a large enough prompt (~4050 GPT Tokens / ~20,000 Characters) then begin to explore the topic of your choice.
+Type "shorthand tutor mode" to ask it to help you learn how to use it based on the context of your discussion.

 **AI, Be Our Heutagogy Ally**
 Prompting AI to be a pillar of self- and group-directed learning